 It’s the only financial asset that is not simultaneously another entity’s liability and no middleman is needed to fulfill a contractual obligation.

 Stores its value

-Physical gold also retains its purchasing power over long periods of time, while flat currencies (money declared by a government to be legal tender) have a history of either going out of circulation or becoming debased (lowered in value) while remaining in circulation.
+Physical gold also retains its purchasing power over long periods, while fiat currencies (money declared by a government to be legal tender) have a history of either going out of circulation or becoming debased (lowered in value) while remaining in circulation.

 The price of gold is published and available 24/7

 You can purchase and store physical gold anonymously.
 No online trading account is needed, which means your investment can’t be digitally stolen or hacked.

 Buying physical gold is fairly straightforward but there are costs to consider, such as storage.

 Buy gold-backed exchange-traded funds (ETF)

 An alternative option to buying physical gold is purchasing Gold-backed ETFs.

 Gold-backed ETFs represent a fixed amount of gold which are bought or sold just like stocks.
 They also offer more liquidity than a physical bullion or coin.